 Teachers must be certified by the National Board for Professional Teaching Standards and employed full or part-time by a Washington K-12 public school or district on an instructional contract.
 WAC 392-140-970 through 392-140-975.

-Beneficiaries in 2021-22 School Year:
+Beneficiaries in the 2022-23 School Year: